A perspective from Leitrim

 Figure 3: Leitrim farming climate impact in numbers

 On the failed remuneration of ecosystem services

-Figure 3: Asymmetry between high scores on an array of environmental outputs (left map) vs. where CAP payments flow (right map)
+Figure 4: Geographical clash between where good environmental outputs are produced (left map) vs. where CAP payments go (right map)

 That is the typical case of what environmental economists refer to as positive externalities.
 It is a problem of undervaluation of the commons, entities that cannot be directly bought or sold, but provide wide social benefits.
 For instance, a pristine groundwater source, pollinator insects, native seeds, old-growth forests… their worth should reflect their intrinsic value plus the value of their service to society.
-Yet, the “price” of those resources is somewhat hidden, not observable.
+Yet, the “price” of those resources is somewhat hidden, not observable (in economists’ jargon: shadow price).
 And when commons’ sustainability depends on the work of someone, that should be remunerated too.

 We all know that severe weather events, soil and water pollution and biodiversity loss cost public and private money, determine failures of entitlements, and destroy livelihoods.
 The work of averting those undesired consequences should be assigned a value.
 That is why farmers should receive a compensation for taking care of commons.